Aging Adult Education

 Helps Medicare recipients Explanations of Benefits for accuracy and understanding.

-Volunteers are being sought to mentor elementary school children.
+Volunteers are being sought to mentor at after school programs.

 Income tax preparation assistance is available to eligible individuals during tax season as well as year round.
 Volunteers are trained and certified by the IRS and assist anyone over the age of 60 with an income of $54,000 or less.